 As a military youth, there are a lot of great leadership opportunities out there just waiting for you!
-Check out the information below, talk to your parents, and see if one of these existing programs or opportunities interests you.
+Check out the information below, talk to your parents and see if one of these existing programs or opportunities interests you.

 - Get involved with a military program.
 As part of a military family, you have access to a lot of great programs that can help you build confidence and leadership skills.
-For example:

 - Get involved at school.
-Your school has organizations you can join including sports teams, student council, or afterschool clubs.
+Your school has organizations you can join including sports teams, student council or afterschool clubs.

 - Get involved at home.
 It may sound strange, but volunteering to help out more at home is a great way to become a good leader.
-Volunteer to take on more responsibility during a parent's deployment and see how good it feels to be a leader within your own family!
+Volunteer to take on more responsibility during a parent's deployment, and see how good it feels to be a leader within your own family!